 During the academic year, we sponsor course-related field trips led by Five College faculty members.
-Recent field trips have included the Darling Marine Laboratory in Maine, Project Oceanology Cruises out of Groton, CT (Smith and Mt.
+Recent field trips have included a trip to coastal Maine (Smith's Marine Ecology class), Project Oceanology Cruises out of Groton, CT (Smith and Mt.
 Holyoke College Oceanography classes), a Cape Cod whale watch (Hampshire's Marine Mammals class), and a trip to New York to look at ancient marine deposits (Umass History of Earth and Amherst College Paleontology classes).

 Tropical Field Trips

 Field-intensive courses are offered during January interterm and spring recess to tropical environments that complement Five College course offerings.
 Students gain valuable exposure to different cultures and socioeconomic conditions on many of these excursions.